lossanna/RestoreNet/data/raw/README_rawdata.md

 - Manually edited to add native status, lifeform, and duration, as according to USDA Plants.
 - Not a complete list of species.

+`edited-species4_codes-missing-2x2plot.csv`
+- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in species list.
+- Most of the codes are unknowns or descriptions.

 `Master Germination Data 2022.xlsx`
 - Received from Hannah Farrell via email.
 I believe this is what she used to write her paper, which is currently in review.
 - File will not be modified in any way.